compgenomics2019/Team1-FunctionalAnnotation/README.md

 `-om`: name of folder that contains 50 off merged file
 ### Output Description
 - There will be a total of 3 output folders after executing the pipeline command.
 In addition to the final output specified by `-om` argument, there will be another two intermediate folders ,specified by `-oa` and `-og` arguments. <br />
-- In addition to the 3 output folders, there is another folder named "cluster-CDHIT".
+- In addition to the 3 output folders, there is another folder named `cluster-CDHIT`.
 This folder contains the centroid file, and another file describing cluster genes in each centroid. <br />
 - When blast path is executed, it will also generate two database folders:
   * `blast_operon_db`: database for DOOR2
   * `blast_vfdb_db`: database for vfdb